NBA Rumors: Dream Blockbuster Trade Would Form Nets’ ‘Big Three’ Of Joel Embiid, Kyrie Irving & Kevin Durant

 Embiid may not be as good as Harden, but he would be a much better fit with Irving and Durant.
 Compared to “The Beard,” he is less ball-dominant and could significantly improve the Nets’ performance on the defensive end of the floor.
 Embiid would be a major upgrade over Jarrett Allen and DeAndre Jordan at the starting center position.

-Embiid is currently in his prime and unlike Allen and Jordan, he’s capable of efficiently knocking down shots from beyond the arc.
+Embiid is currently in his prime, and unlike Allen and Jordan, he’s capable of efficiently knocking down shots from beyond the arc.
 Being traded to Brooklyn may also be beneficial for the All-Star center.
-Aside from having a better chance of reaching the NBA Finals and winning his first championship ring, playing alongside great perimeter shooters like Irving, Durant, and Joe Harris would help him maximize his full potential on the court and enable him to focus more on punishing opponents under the basket.
+Aside from having a better chance of reaching the NBA Finals and winning his first championship ring, playing alongside great perimeter shooters like Irving, Durant, and Joe Harris would help him maximize his potential on the court and enable him to focus more on punishing opponents under the basket.

 As of now, acquiring Embiid before the 2021 trade deadline is just a pipe dream for the Nets.
-However, if ever the Sixers decide to part ways with the All-Star center, Brooklyn has enough assets to convince them to engage in a blockbuster deal.
+However, if ever the Sixers decide to part ways with the All-Star center, Brooklyn has enough assets that could convince them to engage in a blockbuster deal.
 In the proposed scenario by Bleacher Report, the Nets could offer a package that includes Allen, Caris LeVert, Spencer Dinwiddie, and multiple first-round picks to the Sixers in exchange for Embiid.